-Oliver has written a dozen books, including the children's picture books:
+Oliver has written more than 15 books, including the children's picture books:

 Tales from the Chinese Zodiac series: